Toggle: English / Spanish

-To prevent a bleeding crisis, people with hemophilia and their families can be taught to administer factor IX concentrates at home at the first signs of bleeding.
-People with severe forms of the disease may need ongoing, preventive infusions.
+To prevent a bleeding crisis, people with hemophilia and their families can be taught to give factor IX concentrates at home at the first signs of bleeding.
+People with severe forms of the disease may need regular, preventive infusions.

 If you have severe hemophilia, you may also need to take factor IX concentrate before surgery or certain types of dental work.

-With treatment, most people with hemophilia are able to lead relatively normal lives.
-However, death from extreme blood loss can occur.
+With treatment, most people with hemophilia are able to lead a relatively normal life.

 If you have hemophilia, you should have regular check ups with a hematologist.